Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 You argue that sound does not represent the world but produces its own reality.
 Could you elaborate on the ontological status of sound in relation to the audiovisual image?

-I do not actually say it quite like this.
+I don’t actually say it quite like this.
 What I suggest is that, given the sonic makes a relational world of many encounters, and sounds its indivisible reality, as described in response to your last question, what sound reveals is that the singularity of the world is an illusion.
 Instead, sound makes accessible as in thinkable the relational plurality of the world.
-There is not one actual world, that is verifiably true for all of us.
-Instead, the real world exists in plural slices some of which we find more actual than others, others remain possible only and others appear even impossible, but that does not mean they are not actual.
+There is not one actual world that is verifiably true for all of us.
+Instead, the real world exists in plural slices some of which we find more actual than others, others remain possible only and others appear impossible even, but that does not mean they are not actual.
 This world thus exists as many possible worlds from which we negotiate in contingent moments of encounter, a temporary actual world.
 A shared life-world.

 Rethinking “Added Value”

 Michel Chion is a structuralist for whom the world and by extension film is a text, a semantic system.
 It is thus readable and knowable on the terms of its signifying structure.
 His theories unfold within film as such a cultural text to be read and interpreted.
-Thus when he says sound is “added value” he refers to how in film sound represents added value to the visual, without questioning the separation and consequent hierarchy between visual and sonic film track thus assumed.
+Thus, when he says sound provides “added value” he refers to how in film, sound represents added value to the visual, without questioning the separation and consequent hierarchy between a visual and a sonic film track thus assumed.
 The film industry is very visually oriented.
-The visual makes the “pictures”.
-The sound can contribute to those pictures, adding layers of storytelling and affect, but it is not, within the privilege of the visual, the driving force or the orienting sensorium.
+The visual makes “pictures”.
+Sound can contribute to those pictures, adding layers of storytelling and affect, but it is not, within the privilege of the visual, the driving force or the orienting sensorium.

-Therefore, when I disagree with him on the notion of added value, I disagree on two counts: one that film is visual and sound can add value to that visual a priori.
-As instead I understand film to be multi-material and multisensory and the question has to be about producing sense from a complex multisensoriality, not about adding value to a visual thing.
-Secondly, I disagree with his use of terminology because the sonic is not a thing added post-production, to add value to the primary of the visual.
-Instead, the sonic is there at the moment of writing the screenplay, on location scouting, in rehearsals, on set, etc. I know it is the reality of much film production that the sound is not part of the pre-production discussions.
+Therefore, when I disagree with him on the notion of added value, I disagree on two counts: first, I disagree that film is visual and that sound can add value to this visual a priori.
+Instead, I understand film to be multi-material and multisensory, and thus the process has to be producing sense from a complex multisensoriality, not adding value to a visual thing.
+Secondly, I disagree with his use of terminology because the sonic is not a thing added in post-production, to add value to the primary of the visual.
+Instead, the sonic is there at the moment of writing the screenplay, when location scouting, in rehearsals, on set, etc. I know it is the reality of much film production that the sound is not part of the pre-production discussions.
 It is something apparently “added”, sometimes as Foley, sometimes as ADR after the event.
-And even if it is recorded on location it is added to the film track not as a sound track.
-But this is Hollywood inspired filmmaking that is a picture book film making of stories on celluloid.
-There is another kind of filmmaking that understands the indivisibility of the audio-visual, that is a materialist film making that does not add sound to film but understand how their indivisibility produces a scene.
-And conversely the film critique engaged in that multi-sensory world cannot speak about adding value to a visual track but must contemplate the simultaneity of all tracks, even the absent ones.
+And even if it is recorded on location it is added to the film track not generated as a soundtrack.
+But this is Hollywood inspired filmmaking that is a picture book filmmaking of stories on celluloid.
+There is another kind of filmmaking that understands the indivisibility of the audio-visual.
+That is a materialist filmmaking that does not add sound to film but understands how their indivisibility produces the work.
+And, conversely, the film critic engaged in the multi-material and multisensory world of film cannot speak about adding value to a visual track but must contemplate the simultaneity of all tracks, even the absent ones.
 So nothing gets added because nothing is apart.

 Photo: BBC Radio 3 – Late Junction, Max Reinhardt with Salome Voegelin